tankakatan/redis-proxy/README.md

 Finally `make clean` command can be run in order to stop and remove all the running containers and images relevant to the application.

-All of the above commands use `docker` and `docker-compose` under the hood.
+All of the above commands use `docker` and `docker-compose` under the hood. **If the docker service on your host system is run on behalf of the root user, you should run the above comands with `sudo` as well**.

 ### Implementation details